 In 1981, CF-CPY was mounted on her pedestal in front of the Whitehorse Airport.
-Here she greeted locals, visitors and curious passer-bys, her nose always pointing into the wind with the slightest of breezes.
+Here she greeted locals, visitors and curious passers-by, her nose always pointing into the wind with the slightest of breezes.

 As an outdoor monument, CPY faced the harsh extremes of Yukon weather on a daily basis.
 Her age started to show with faded colours and peeling paint.
 In 1998, CPY was removed from her pedestal for some restoration work.
 Once again, a dedicated volunteer labour force banded together to return her to her true glory.
-In September 2001, CPY was remounted onto her pedestal, showing off her new paint job and hand-polished exterior to her admiring public.
+In September 2001, CPY was remounted onto her pedestal, showing off her new paint job and hand-polished exterior to the admiring public.

 With expansions planned for the newly named Erik Nielsen Whitehorse International Airport, CF-CPY was again removed from her pedestal in July 2009.
 Gingerly placed on the ground and her pedestal dismantled and reassembled in front of the Yukon Transportation Museum, she was once more hoisted in the air to pivot in the wind.